Retiring from Active Duty

 - You can re-enroll online, on the phone, or through the mail. >>Learn More

-- If you fail to enroll in TRICARE Prime or TRICARE Select, you will lose all TRICARE coverage and only be eligible for space available coverage in a military hospital or clinic.
+- If you fail to enroll in TRICARE Prime or TRICARE Select, you will lose all TRICARE coverage and only be able to receive care at military hospitals and clinics if space is available.

 Health Plan Options